-All that jazz and rock’n roll with witchcraft and satanic rituals clearly took its toll on the Victorian house.
+All that jazz and rock’n roll with witchcraft and satanic rituals clearly took its toll on the Victorian house known as the Westerfeld House.
 But is it still a hint of paranormal presence lingering there?
 Or has the restoration brought it back to its original sweet glory?

 In the beautiful city of San Francisco there is a house that catches the eye of those passing by.
 Gothic, beautiful, bold and old as many of the surrounding houses are.
 But perhaps none other than this house has acted like a magnet for its peculiar tenants over the years.